canjs/canjs/docs/can-guides/Guides.md

 CanJS’s goals are briefly summarized in its mission statement:

-> To minimize the cost of building and maintaining JavaScript applications.
+> To minimize the cost of building and maintaining JavaScript applications by balancing innovation and stability, helping developers transcend a changing technology landscape.

 Read more on [guides/mission] about our mission and how we’ve been accomplishing those goals for 10 years.